Humanities/Arts Exam > Humanities/Arts Notes > NCERT Books & Solutions for Humanities > NCERT Solutions: Variations in Psychological Attributes

 Q9: All persons do not have the same intellectual capacity.
 How do individuals vary in their intellectual ability?
 Explain.

-Ans: As all the persons have different physical appearance likewise all persons do not have the same intellectual capacity.
+Ans: As all the persons have different physical appearance likewise, all persons do not have the same intellectual capacity.
 Some are exceptionally bright and some are below average.

-There are two forms of variations in the intellectual ability of the individuals i.e. intellectual deficiency and intellectual giftedness.
+There are two forms of variations in the intellectual ability of the individuals, i.e. intellectual deficiency and intellectual giftedness.

 1. Intellectual Deficiency:

-• These individuals face enormous difficulty in learning even very simple skills and are termed as ‘intellectually disabled’.
+• These individuals face enormous difficulty in learning even very simple skills and are termed 'intellectually disabled'.

-• Individuals who are categorised as having intellectual disability show significant variation in their abilities, ranging from those who can be taught to work and function with special attention, to those who cannot be trained and require institutional care throughout their lives.
+• Individuals who are categorised as having intellectual disability show significant variation in their abilities, ranging from those who can be taught to work and function with special attention to those who cannot be trained and require institutional care throughout their lives.

 • They can be trained in self-care skills and simple social and communication skills.